All Products

 Real-time monitoring

-The system displays the request hit ratio, byte hit ratio, and HTTP status codes of an accelerated domain.
+Displays the request hit ratio, byte hit ratio, and various HTTP status codes of the accelerated domain name of the corresponding product.

 Operations reports